jacopobacci/books-rental-api/README.md

 ---

-If you want to try the project or tweak it, clone the repo, cd into it and
+If you want to try the project or tweak it: clone the repo, cd into it and

 `npm install`